The goal of many startup companies is to become a scalable business. Unfortunately, there is some confusion about what it really means to scale up.

 There are four key factors to scale up your startup:

-- Demand: The key is significant monetizable demand.
+The key is significant monetizable demand.
 While scalable business models have the potential for earning high profits, that potential is only fulfilled when demand actually drives revenues up.
+Always consider the competitors within the marketplace, as they will affect your business directly.

 Scalability is the holy mantra of investors.
 This only occurs if there is a conscious effort from the beginning of what that will take and a concerted effort to put those building blocks in place.
 This is the key to getting startup funding.